tyh666/News-Recommendation-MIND/Code/README.md

 - [x] distributed evaluate
 - [x] reverse history when learning user profile

+## Questions
+- use bag-of-words to encode user history?

 ## Issue
 - the gradient after docReducer is sharp
 - if we concat title with abstract, then there must be many duplicated words, how about removing them when preprocessing?